jesseparent/urban-octo-telegram/README.md

 # Code Refactor Starter Code
-In this project, existing code was examined and changed to
+In this project, existing code was examined for the Horiseon Web site.
+Changes were made to:
 1. Match the image mock-up (which appears to target 1152 x 864 browser size)
 2. Eliminate redundant CSS markup
 3. Make the HTML in the Web page more accessible